MicrosoftDocs/learn/learn-pr/bicep/build-reusable-bicep-templates-parameters/includes/4-how-use-parameter-file-with-bicep.md

 In the previous units, you provided the parameter values on the command line when you created a deployment.
-This approach works well when you're writing and testing your Bicep files, but it doesn't work well when you have a lot of parameters or when you need to automate your deployments.
+This approach works well when you're writing and testing your Bicep files, but it doesn't work well when you have many parameters or when you need to automate your deployments.
 In this unit, you'll learn about different ways that parameter values can be specified.

 ## Create parameter files